joedski/musings/Javascript/Journal 2019-06-03 - On Plain Data vs Class or Prototype Based Data.md

 - Datatype operators come with every instance, no need to import each one.
 - Fluent APIs are possible through method chaining, which some might consider "more Javascripty".
 - Method names don't collide with things in the current execution context, because they are all already namespaced by the instance itself.
+- Vue-Specific:
+    - Can use methods in the template.
+        - However, this can lead to polluting the template with too much transformation that could be trivially hidden in a Computed Prop.
+Use sparingly.

 Contra-Class: